University/College Library

 7. Where do I check out or return library books?

-Library books are checked out at the Circulation Desk in the main lobby.
+Library books are checked out at the Check Out/In Desk in the main lobby.
 Books can be returned there as well.
 There are also book drops in the front of the library entrance and in the wall to the left of the library doors.
-Open College tapes are checked out in Learning Resource Center, but can be returned at the Circulation Desk on the first floor.

 Go to top